JimMcKenzieSmith/python-chat-gpt-api/README.md

 Please note that a more detailed analysis could be performed with specialized data analysis tools or software.
 ```

+## Roadmap

+I would like to expand this repo to include other CSV data use cases.
+One, for example, applies to education technology.
+In a classroom setting,
+given a CSV file of student test results (quiz or test questions, and whether or not the students got them right or wrong), produce a custom lesson
+plan based upon what questions were answered incorrectly by most of the students.

 ## Contributing